Wittline/pyspark-on-aws-emr/docs/README.md

 ## Running the example

-If you do not want to read the steps below you can see this youtube video where it explains how to run the example step by step.
+If you do not want to read the steps below you can see this <a href="https://youtu.be/VlFgMb74w2M">Youtube</a>  video where it explains how to run the example step by step.

 ### Steps to follow: